The Ketogenic Diet is now the #1 searched diet in America.

-It turns out the ketogenic diet has promise in treating all kinds of neurological and metabolic disorders.
+The ketogenic diet has shown promise in treating all these – and many other disorders.

-Even healthy people are turning to the diet for lifestyle enhancement.
-Increased energy, aerobic performance, and cognitive boost are just a few of the benefits people on the diet swear by.
+These are just a few of the benefits people on the diet (and your’s truly…) swear by.

-The ketogenic diet may prove one of the biggest nutrition breakthroughs in human history.
+The ketogenic diet may prove one of the biggest nutrition breakthroughs we find in our lifetimes.